 “Liam is the youthful, enthusiastic, and in some cases, the idealistic follower that you get,” creative director Mac Walters told Game Informer.
 He’s got high hopes for humanity’s future in Andromeda and will try to encourage the team in dire situations, but he’s also hot-headed and quick to react emotionally if things go south.
 Sounds to us like a great opportunity for a serious reality check on those youthful high spirits about halfway through the game.

-Our best clues to Liam's combat skills come from his profile on the Mass Effect website.
-He's said to be a close-range fighter who moves quickly with his jump jets, and favours 'overclocked dual omni-blades'.
-(Does this mean Ryder will be able to dual-wield too?
-Maybe.)
+Liam's profile says he's a close-range fighter who moves quickly with his jump jets, and favours 'overclocked dual omni-blades'.
 His favourite ability is 'havoc strike', in which he leaps forward to stun enemies and prime them for combo detonations.
-In Mass Effect 3's multiplayer, havoc strike was exclusive to the Turian Havoc Soldier, which suggests Liam's class will be Soldier.
-Yet we also know he studied engineering, so we wouldn't completely rule out a tech class.
+In Mass Effect 3's multiplayer, havoc strike was exclusive to the Turian Havoc Soldier, which will return as a class in Andromeda's multiplayer.

-Peebee is an Asari, but if you think you know what to expect from previous experience, you’re probably wrong; she’ll have little in common with the po-faced Liara or Samara, or the femme fatale Morinth.
+Peebee is an Asari, but if you think you know what to expect from previous experience, you’re probably wrong; she has little in common with the po-faced Liara or Samara, or the femme fatale Morinth.

 "She’s very bubbly; Liara was very serious," says Walters.
 "Peebee will buck the norm at any given time.
 She’s not about rules or culture or anything like that.
 She’s not even about teams or teamwork."